-- String is the default Data type for a Global variable, but user can choose suitable data type for it by clicking on Data Type cell.
+- The string is the default Data type for a Global variable, but the user can choose a suitable data type for it by clicking on the Data Type cell.

 Global Variable Encryption

-This Encrypted value cannot be edited.
-Although if you wish to edit or view value in decrypted format then, Click the Decrypt value icon.
+- This Encrypted value cannot be edited.
+Although if you wish to edit or view value in the decrypted format then, click the Decrypt value icon.
 It will decrypt the value [provided there is no encryption password set at the project level].